 Microplastic particles are now present in every part of our environment and pose serious threats to our ecosystem and to human health.
 Those tiny particles represent a diverse range of plastic fragments < 5mm.

-The Great Bubble Barrier’s mission is to clear rivers and canals of plastic and thereby prevent pollution in the ocean to protect the global ecosystem.
-Pilots have shown that our technology removes plastic larger than 1 mm from flowing rivers and canals.
+The Great Bubble Barrier’s mission is to clear rivers and canals from all sorts of plastics and thereby prevent pollution in the ocean to protect the global ecosystem.

-This Bubble Barrier will give us insights into the effect of the Bubble Barrier on microplastics in water.
-To measure this effect, three locations will be measured by KWR following the TRAMP methodology, every second week.
-This Bubble Barrier in Wervershoof has a length of 16 meters.
+This Bubble Barrier gave insights into the effect of the Bubble Barrier on microplastics in water.
+To measure this effect, three locations were measured by KWR following the TRAMP methodology, every second week.
+The Bubble Barrier in Wervershoof had a length of 16 meters.

 Monitoring point 1 – Baseline

 This location will give insights in the amount of microplastics within the effluent; after the wastewater has been treated.

 This location will give insights in the presence of microplastics just before the Bubble Barrier.
 We expect a higher concentration of microplastics, because the Bubble Barrier creates a circular current on the surface of the effluent.